Russian hackers targeted U.S. conservative think-tanks, says Microsoft

 CYBER-TENSIONS

-The report comes amid increasing cyber-tensions between Moscow and Washington ahead of the congressional votes in November.
+Microsoft’s report comes amid increasing cyber-tensions between Moscow and Washington ahead of the congressional votes in November.

-A federal grand jury in the U.S. indicted 12 Russian intelligence officers earlier in July on charges of hacking the computer networks of 2016 Democratic presidential candidate Hillary Clinton and the Democratic Party.
+A federal grand jury in the U.S. indicted 12 Russian intelligence officers in July on charges of hacking the computer networks of 2016 Democratic presidential candidate Hillary Clinton and the Democratic Party.

 Special Counsel Robert Mueller is investigating Russia’s role in the 2016 election and whether Trump’s campaign team colluded with Russians during the vote.
 Russia denies meddling in the elections while President Trump has denied any collusion.